The Half Flux Diameter of a perfectly normal distributed star

 Why the Half Flux Diameter (HFD) is not exactly what it suggests… and why it probably does not matter in practice.

 For people dealing with astronomical images the Half Flux Diameter (HFD) definitely is a well known parameter.
-In a few words, the HFD measures how good (or not good) a star is in focus.
+In a few words, the HFD measures how well a star is focused.
 The measure is relatively robust and also works when the star is far out of focus.
 In another article I cover the basics of the HFD.

 Strange things happening here…